ajthompson42/CHIRRUP/README.md

 second order reed-muller codes' (Howard/Calderbank/Searle, Conference on Information Science and Systems, Princeton, NJ, 2008).
 The fast Hadamard transform routine is by Gylson Thomas (Jyothi Engineering College, India).
-Some refactoring of the code has been undertaken by Bilal Chughtai (University of Cambridge)
+Some refactoring of the code has been undertaken by Bilal Chughtai (University of Cambridge, UK)

 Please refer to the code for more detailed explanation of input and output parameters for each program.